nkelley-metro/nkelley-metro/README.md

 Hello! ^_^ My name is Nick Kelley.
 I am from Metropolitan State University taking BS Computer Science.

+This is my EDU connected account for Metro State!

 I have a huge interest in Coding! currently studing all sorts of things.

 I have lots of skills.

 <!--
 **nkelley-metro/nkelley-metro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.